DarkStarSword/3d-fixes-WATCH_DOGS2/README.md

 - Fix is now distributed as a 7z file to keep the filesize down (it would have been a 150MB zip file, compared to a 7MB 7z file.
 You can use [7-zip][2] to extract it).
+- Fixed road dirt decals (happened to notice they were out while taking an ultra-high convergence screen shot with the quad copter)

 Update v1.4
 -----------